 Interchange Revenues.
 Our interchange revenues totaled \$27.9 million in the three months ended March 31, 2010, an increase of \$14.1 million, or 102%, from the comparable period in 2009.
 This increase was primarily due to period-over-period growth of 93% in the number of active cards in our portfolio, driven by the factors discussed above under "Card Revenues."
-We expect our interchange revenues will continue to increase in absolute dollars from year to year.
+We expect our interchange revenues full continue to increase in absolute dollars from year to year.
 However, we expect these revenues to decline slightly as a percentage of our total operating revenues from the percentage for the three months ended March 31, 2010 because gross dollar volume loaded to our cards during this period was significantly higher as a result of many taxpayers electing to receive their tax refunds via direct deposit on our cards.

 Future Contra-Revenue.
 In May 2010, we entered into an amended prepaid card agreement with Walmart, our largest retail distributor.
 As an incentive for entering into this agreement, we issued Walmart 2,208,552 shares of our Class A common stock.
 These shares are subject to our right to repurchase them at \$0.01 per share upon termination of our agreement with Walmart other than a termination arising out of our knowing, intentional and material breach of the agreement.
 Our right to repurchase the shares lapses with respect to 36,810 shares per month over the 60-month term of the agreement.
-We will recognize each month over this 60-month term the fair value of the 36,810 shares for which our right to repurchase has lapsed using the then-current fair market value of our Class A common stock (and we would be required to recognize the fair value of all shares still subject to repurchase if there were an early expiration of our right to repurchase).
-We will record the fair value recognized as stock-based retailer incentive compensation, a contra-revenue component of our total operating revenues.
-The impact may result in significant fluctuations in our monthly operating revenues, net income and net income per share.
+Accordingly, we expect to present the impact of this equity issuance as contra-revenue.
+We are currently evaluating the timing and recognition impact of this equity issuance on our consolidated financial statements.
+The impact may result in significant fluctuations in our monthly operating revenues and net income.
 In addition, it is possible that, in the future, the warrant to purchase Class B common stock described under "Description of Capital Stock - Warrants" below will vest and become exercisable upon the achievement of certain performance goals by PayPal.
 If this warrant vests, we will need to determine its value on the vesting date using the Black Scholes model and will record that value as additional contra-revenue.